-Opinion: Why we can't have reliable evidence for herbal therapiesFebruary 14th, 2014 by Susan Walters, The Conversation in Medications /
+Opinion: Why we can't have reliable evidence for herbal therapiesFebruary 14, 2014 by Susan Walters, The Conversation in Medicine & Health / Medications

 Natural products can be a source of useful new medicines when the active ingredient is isolated, identified, standardised and subjected to appropriate clinical studies.
 But in their "natural" form herbal medicines are so variable from batch to batch and across brands that gathering reliable evidence of effectiveness is unlikely ever to be possible.